TheDen/thoughts.theden.sh/content/posts/no-other-land-google.md

 > [No Other land] was recorded between 2019 and 2023 and shows the destruction of a Palestinian community in the occupied West Bank, which had been resisting forced displacement after an Israeli "firing zone" was declared on their land.

-While not widely available for streaming, fortunately it's readily available on the Internet Archive — even one version seems to be [uploaded by Base Adra](https://archive.org/details/nootherland_202503), one of the directors of the film.
+While not widely available for streaming, fortunately it's readily available on the Internet Archive — even one version seems to be [uploaded by Basel Adra](https://archive.org/details/nootherland_202503), one of the directors of the film.

 So, how did I find it on [archive.org](https://archive.org)?
 Well, definitely not via Google Search.